Black Birders Week

-Black Birders Week is a week-long series of online events to highlight black nature enthusiasts and to increase the visibility of black birders, who face unique challenges and dangers when they are engaged in outdoor activities.
+Black Birders Week is an annual, week-long series of online events to highlight black nature enthusiasts and to increase the visibility of black birders, who face unique challenges and dangers when they are engaged in outdoor activities.
 The event was created as a response to the Central Park birdwatching incident and police brutality against Black Americans.
-The inaugural event ran from May 31 to June 5, 2020.
+The inaugural event ran from May 31 to 5 June 2020.
 The week of events was organized by a group of STEM professionals and students known as the BlackAFinSTEM Collective.

 Origin

 Black Birders Week was announced on Twitter on May 29, 2020.
 The initiative was prompted in part by the murders of African Americans such as Ahmaud Arbery, Breonna Taylor, and George Floyd, and by the Central Park birdwatching incident in which a white dog walker called the police over the actions of a black birder who she considered to be "threatening" her.
 According to co-founder Anna Gifty Opoku-Agyeman, the goal of the initiative is "normalizing the fact that Black people exist in the birding and natural sciences community".
 Black people have historically been excluded from academic and professional spaces and lack visibility and representation in the natural sciences community and among birders in particular.

 The week-long event was conceived and organized by members of a group of science, technology, engineering, and mathematics (STEM) professionals and students known as BlackAFinSTEM collective.
 In addition to Opoku-Agyeman, other co-founders include Jason Ward, Sheridan Alford, Danielle Belleny, Chelsea Connor, Joseph Saunders, Kassandra Ford, Armand Cann, Nicole Jackson, Corina Newsome and Tykee James.